Who we are & what we do

 We are the youth and student section of the Democratic Socialists of America, and a national organization of about fifteen campus chapters and several hundred activists.
 We organize on college and high school campuses to fight for the immediate needs of workers and students, while building our capacity to fight for more radical and structural changes in the long term.
 Ultimately, we are part of the international struggle to build a better world, and we call the better society we are fighting for democratic socialism.

 We are proud of our unique status as one of the few national, multi-issue left-wing student organizations in the United States.
 Twice a year we meet at our winter outreach conference and summer leadership retreat to share our experiences and build a national community.
-We also voice our political perspective on our blog, The Activist.
+We encourage young socialists to explore social and political issues on our blog, The Activist.

 We're excited to share the spring issue of our newsletter, the Red Letter.
 It features a photo essay from our winter conference as well as chapter reports, an excellent introduction to the work of bell hooks by YDS working-class caucus chair Liz Wright, and David Roddy's report on the winter conference, Red Blizzard in the Big Apple.
 We're mailing out copies this weekend to YDS members and chapter leaders, but you can also view and download a pdf version here.

 If you'd like to print out some copies in black and white you can download a high quality black and white version here.